Our courses are packed with variety and creative opportunities

 If you have any questions, please contact our admissions team for more information.

-Master of Arts in Performance or in Composition (MA)- including orchestral or choral conducting
+MA in Performance or in Composition (including orchestral or choral conducting)

-The Master of Arts in Performance or in Composition is the standard postgraduate course for students who want to focus on their principal study and build their professional skills.
+The MA in Performance or in Composition is the standard postgraduate course for students who want to focus on their principal study and build their professional skills.
 It is normally a two-year course, but in certain cases, students can be allowed to take it in one year (intensive option).

 A one-year course of intensive full-time study for Musical Theatre specialists.

-Master of Music in Performance or in Composition (MMus)- including orchestral or choral conducting
+MMUS in Performance or in Composition (including orchestral or choral conducting)

-The Master of Music in Performance or in Composition has the MA at its core and adds a Master’s project.
+The MMUS in Performance or in Composition has the MA at its core and adds a Master’s project.
 The project can be a concert with commentary, a recording-based project, a dissertation or a combination of these.

 This is the standard postgraduate course for composers and is normally a two-calendar-year programme, but in certain cases students can take it in one calendar year (intensive option).